 - Moroccan salad

-- Tajines (meats and vegetables simmered with spices)
+- Tajines (meats and vegetables simmered and spiced)

-- Mechoui (lamb cooked in a soft way)
+- Mechoui (lamb cooked in a gentle way)

 - Tanjia (lamb stew with spices and candied lemons and cooked for hours)